gil-kapel/video_analysis/README.md

    After downloading, place the models in the `models/` directory within the `src` folder.

+5. **Update config.json file:**
+   - Update your OpenAI API key
+   - Change the agent character as you wish

 ## Usage

 Once you've set up the environment and downloaded the models, you can run the algorithm to analyze a YouTube video and query it.